alcover/stricks/README.md

 On first call, `stx_free(s)` zeroes-out the header, erasing the `canary`.
 All subsequent API calls, seeing no canary, do nothing.

+:heavy_exclamation_mark: **Caveat**
+Your compiler may optimize-out the canary deletion, seeing the block is to be freed..

 ### stx_reset
 Sets length to zero.